 Many forward-looking companies have begun to address the problem of affordably onboarding at scale through video.

-Through the use of video, HR organizations have been able to enhance their onboarding processes in the following ways:
+Through the use of video, HR organizations have been able to improve employee onboarding in the following ways: